 However, there’s more at stake than the simple annoyance you feel when you see the one-star rating attached to comments about your business.
-You’ll need to take a measured approach to dealing with the offending review if you’re to limit fallout and succeed in convincing the powers that be to remove a Google review on your behalf.
+You’ll need to take a measured approach to deal with the offending review if you’re to limit fallout and succeed in convincing the powers that be to remove a Google review on your behalf.

 Why are Google reviews so important?

-It’s no secret that reviews in general are a vital part of running a local business.
+It’s no secret that reviews, in general, are a vital part of running a local business.
 In fact, with 9 out of 10 local consumers trusting online reviews as much as a personal recommendation, building a strong review profile is arguably as important as choosing the right people to deal with your customers and ensuring your business is visible on Google.

 According to the media monitoring tool, Mention, reviews are important to businesses for seven reasons.
-These include providing social proof which subsequently drives purchases, increasing online visibility, building trust, aiding with decision making and sparking conversations around your brand.
+These include providing social proof that subsequently drives purchases, increasing online visibility, building trust, aiding with decision making and sparking conversations around your brand.
 Most importantly, they have a clear and tangible impact on sales.

 BrightLocal has been studying consumer attitudes towards online reviews for a decade and our own research confirms the overwhelming impact that a strong review profile can have on a local business.
 It’s for that reason that we often encourage local business owners and local marketers to prioritize online reviews.

-Google is the fastest growing review site
+Google is the fastest-growing review site

 Reviews left specifically on Google have additional importance over and over the standard benefits.
-In a research piece focused on the comparison of business review sites, we concluded that Google is the fastest growing review site, beating out the likes of Facebook, Yelp, TripAdvisor and FourSquare.
+In a research piece focused on the comparison of business review sites, we concluded that Google is the fastest-growing review site, beating out the likes of Facebook, Yelp, TripAdvisor and FourSquare.

 While all are garnering new reviews at an impressive rate, Google’s growth outstrips the other platforms by a notable margin.
-The percentage of new reviews left on Google jumped 278% between 2015-16, while the second fastest growing platform, TripAdvisor grew by just 85% in comparison for the same period.
+The percentage of new reviews left on Google jumped 278% between 2015-16, while the second-fastest-growing platform, TripAdvisor grew by just 85% in comparison for the same period.
 This popularity naturally makes reviews left on Google (both good and bad) of particular importance.